aichaos/rivescript-js/docs/brain.md

 Fetch a reply for the user.

+## string|Promise processCallTags (string reply, object scope, bool async)

+Process <call> tags in the preprocessed reply string.
+If `async` is true, processCallTags can handle asynchronous subroutines and it returns a promise, otherwise a string is returned

 ## string _getReply (string user, string msg, string context, int step, scope)

 The internal reply method.
 DO NOT CALL THIS DIRECTLY.